Learn something new every day

 More Info... by email

-Heat transfer coefficients are always considered when designing equipment that is specifically intended to transfer heat — or to not transfer heat.
+These coefficients are always considered when designing equipment that is specifically intended to transfer heat — or to not transfer heat.
 Cooking pots, cooling fins on a motorcycle engine, blowing on a spoonful of too-hot soup, or one person warming another’s cold hands are all instances of enhancing the heat transfer coefficient.
-The greatest single contributor to better heat transfer coefficients, given the material constraints, is rapid movement of the fluid phase of the components.
-Blowing air through a radiator, inducing turbulent flow in a heat exchanger, or rapidly moving air in a convection oven effect much higher heat transfer coefficients than still conditions.
+The greatest single contributor to better transfer coefficients, given the material constraints, is rapid movement of the fluid phase of the components.
+Blowing air through a radiator, inducing turbulent flow in a heat exchanger, or rapidly moving air in a convection oven effect much higher transfer coefficients than still conditions.
 This is because more molecules to absorb heat are presented to the hot surface in a shorter amount of time.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!